How startup culture is redefining the workplace

 It’s the people-centric approach and the open-minded work environment that sets startup culture apart from its corporate counterpart.
 It is also the reason why today one-in-three millennials will choose the startup journey over larger conglomerates.
 Company culture is the DNA of the organisation, and startup’s DNA is about empowerment, experience and empathy.
 Here are six ways startups are changing the rules of the workplace:

 Work as we know it is coming to an end.
 The future of work is flexibility and the startups wrote the book on flexibility.
-The digital age has brought with it the option to work from anywhere and everywhere, and remote working and flexible hours are becoming the norm and is being recognised as a practice that can help improve the performance of entrepreneurs, employees, and companies as a whole.
-Startups were also quick to realise that offering agile working patterns has also become increasingly important in the race for talent, as candidates place high value to it.
+The digital age has brought with it the option to work from anywhere and everywhere.
+Remote working and flexible hours are becoming the norm and are recognised as practices that can help improve the performance of entrepreneurs, employees, and companies as a whole.
+Startups were also quick to realise that offering agile working patterns has become increasingly important in the race for talent.
+As candidates place a high value on it.
 From improved work-life balance, greater autonomy to improved morale, flexible working schedules bring better results to the companies that adopt them.

 Sustainability in startup culture

 Environmental awareness is an important part of many startup cultures.
 From paperless offices to zero-waste policy, startups are heavily investing in the sustainable energy revolution, going in line with their employees’ standpoints on making the planet greener.
 Inspired by their views, startups have also developed a variety of eco-friendly products, making it easy for other companies to limit their carbon footprint.
 As a result, companies worldwide are becoming more mindful of their energy consumption and sourcing sustainable materials, minimising paper use, incentivising green purchases and installing energy-efficient appliances are now part of the mainstream.
 Startups also encourage their employees to change their commute routine, in an effort to reduce carbon emissions.